-DAWYCK BOTANIC GARDEN - This stunning 60-acre garden is the culmination of more than 350 years of planting and design and the pioneering international plant hunting expeditions supported by its 17th Century Sir John Naesmith.
+Dawyck Botanic Garden - this stunning 60-acre garden is the culmination of more than 350 years of planting and design and the pioneering international plant hunting expeditions supported by 17th century Sir John Naesmith.
 Here you can see some of the rarest and most exotic plants and trees from around the globe.
 The late-spring Azalea Terrace is a popular feature for visitors.
+T: 01721 760 254 E: dawyck@rbge.org.uk www.rbge.org.uk/the-gardens/dawyck

-BORDERS ABBEYS - The Scottish Borders have four remarkable abbeys, all of which are worth exploring for both their historic and architectural significance.
-Dryburgh Abbey by the River Tweed is a fine example of Cothic architecture, Jedburgh Abbey has a tranquil herb garden, Melrose is said to be the last resting place of the heart of King Robert the Bruce and Kelso Abbey still bears the traces of sustained cannon fire by the armies of King Henry VIII
+Borders Abbeys - the Scottish Borders have four remarkable abbeys.
+Dryburgh Abbey by the River Tweed is a fine example of Gothic architecture, Jedburgh Abbey has a tranquil herb garden, Melrose is said to be the last resting place of the heart of Robert the Bruce and Kelso Abbey still bears the traces of sustained cannon fire by the armies of King Henry VIII.
+T: 0131 668 8831